 Permissions control who is allowed to see what.
 Implementing them can cause a lot of effort.
 If you decide for too much complexity, adjustments can become very complicated when people change roles.
 It is also important to involve the employee organization regarding the internal resource data.

 Comments in reports should point very clearly to issues that require particular attention.
-This enables the reader to grasp the critical points quickly.
+This enables the reader to grasp critical points quickly.
 Explanations for the states presented are also advisable.
 For instance, they might tell you why a traffic light is red.

-Tip: Use standard tools!
+Our tip: Use standard tools!
 If you in the PMO are able to modify reports, you have greater flexibility.
 For this reason, you should use standard tools as much as possible.
 You can make changes as required, fast and without external help.

 - That you require different depths of information and frequencies of coordination for the different stakeholders at the company